BateBo-2000/E-wallet/README.txt

 This is my thesis project.

 The project is an abstraction of a bank account where you can (like in steam) add money and use/withdraw them.
-The money will be in other bank account (not owned by you) - stripe(for now).
+The money will be in other bank account (not owned by you)

 It will include the following features:
 -login/sign-in service